anttonalberdi/bamse/README.md

 **Step 10: Taxonomy assignment**.
 BAMSE uses the **DADA2** taxonomy assignment algorithm.

-**New step coming soon: Taxonomy filtering**.
-BAMSE will only retain ASVs assigned at least to a Bacteria/Archaea Phylum level.
+**Step 11: Taxonomy filtering**.
+BAMSE only retains ASVs assigned at least to a Bacteria/Archaea Phylum level.

-**Step 11: LULU curation**.
+**Step 12: LULU curation (optional)**.
 BAMSE applies the **LULU** algorithm to curate the ASV table and merge the ASVs that are considered "child" (potentially erroneous) sequences of other ASVs based on their co-occurrence patterns.

-**Step 12: Phylogenetic tree**.
+**Step 13: Phylogenetic tree**.
 BAMSE runs **Clustal Omega** for aligning the ASV sequences and **IQ-Tree** for building a Maximum Likelihood phylogenetic tree that can be used for calculating phylogenetic diversity metrics.

-**New step coming soon: ASV clustering**.
-BAMSE will use VSEARCH to cluster/bin ASVs using an identity threshold (default 97%).
+**Step 14: ASV clustering**.
+BAMSE uses VSEARCH to cluster/bin ASVs using an identity threshold (default 97%), and stores output files along with the original ones.

 ## Parameters